 This will help you assess whether or not the entire area is good for rental property investment.
 Typically, property investors look for the average rent in the housing market and compare it to the average costs of properties.
 If the rental market analysis is positive (meaning average rents are higher than average costs), then a rental property investment should yield positive cash flow.

 Doing this before making the purchase helps investors ensure profitability and avoid unpleasant surprises after closing the deal.
 Furthermore, you can do a rental market analysis after buying as it helps you find a competitive price to charge for rent.
-It’s best to use an Investment Property Calculator in this step to make sure you’re getting reliable numbers!
+It’s best to use an Investment Property Calculator—or Airbnb calculator, depending on your strategy–in this step to make sure you’re getting reliable numbers!

 Step 8: Manage Your Property Like a Pro